jcedmonson/demo-infra/README.md

 A repo created following the fluxcd quickstart to deploy flux to a single node k3d cluster.

 ## Installation
-./requirements contains subdirectorys for the software and credentials needed to run the cluster.
+./requirements contains subdirectories for the software and credentials needed to run the cluster.
 Please read through them if you want to deploy this locally.

 ## Structure